Grove, Virginia

 Historic places in Grove related to Virginia colonial past include the archaeological site of Wolstenholme Towne, the administrative center of Martin's Hundred.
 It was rediscovered in 1976 on the grounds of Carter's Grove Plantation, built in 1755.
 The plantation was occupied by private owners through the 1960s.
 It was owned and operated by the Colonial Williamsburg Foundation and open to the public from the 1970s until 2003.
 In 2007 the property was sold back into private ownership.

-Grove's contemporary development began with African-American settlement by freedmen from Carter's Grove and other plantations following the American Civil War.
+Grove's contemporary development began with African-American settlement by freedmen from Carter's Grove and other plantations following the Civil War.
 Its population was fewer than 100 people until after the turn of the twentieth century.
-During the two World Wars, Grove increased markedly in population.
-In part this was due to attracting hundreds of displaced people, mostly African American, who were uprooted by federal land acquisition for major waterfront military installations in nearby James City and York counties.
+During the two World Wars, Grove increased markedly in population; in part, this was due to attracting hundreds of displaced people, mostly African American, who were uprooted by federal land acquisition for major waterfront military installations in nearby James City and York counties.
 Navy bases established were the Naval Weapons Station Yorktown, the Cheatham Annex supply complex, and Camp Peary.